Skip to content ↓

 Children start their historical learning journey by focusing first on their own lives and then that of those who are important around them including their families.
 They make comparisons between now and then and develop their understanding of ‘past’.
 This is then reinforced and supported through listening to a broad selection of stories, non-fiction, rhymes and poems.

-History-specific vocabulary is introduced via the Cornerstones topics which further prepares them for learning in year 1 and beyond.
+History-specific vocabulary is introduced which further prepares them for learning in year 1 and beyond.

 Assessment in History